danaNB01/weather-app-react/README.md

 ---

+// TODO: DO I NEED ALL 24 HOURS FOR FUTURE DAYS?
+// TODO: IF THE SELECTED DAY IN HOURLY IS TODAY DISPLAY START FROM CURRENT HOUR.
+// TODO: WHY THE FUTURE DAYS DON'T START FROM 12 AM?
 PROBLEM: USING If you were to use a different locale, like 'en-US', the output would be MM/DD/YYYY (e.g., "10/03/2025"), which wouldn't match your selectedDay format and would break the filter.
 When you call item.time.toISOString(), JavaScript converts the Date object to a UTC string.

 For the 12:00 AM entry on Oct 3rd in Riyadh (UTC+3), the UTC time is 3 hours earlier: 2025-10-02T21:00:00.000Z.